JamesDLD/terraform/Best-Practice/BestPractice-2/README.md

 In this article we will see how to set Terraform, provider and modules version (see [this article](https://www.terraform.io/docs/configuration/terraform.html) from terraform.io website to learn more about managing Terraform version).

 In this article we will perform the following action  :
-1. Get a Virtual Network
+1. Get a Resource Group
-2. Create a Subnet in this Virtual Network
+2. Create a Virtual Network and a Subnet in this Virtual Network

 ### Prerequisite